 More experienced players will find plenty of challenges too.
 In addition to the Tuesday and Friday club nights and the Tuesday and Thursday afternoon club sessions for social play, we have teams entered in the Berkshire Doubles and Team Tennis Leagues, including Veterans.

-With our Singles Box League for the more energetic, social tournaments from time to time and the annual club championships. there is plenty of opportunity for competitive play as well.
-Our Thursday night Match Practice sessions for team standard players is popular and has proved its worth in the improved positions of our teams in the leagues.
+With singles box leagues and social tournaments from time to time and the annual club championships. there is plenty of opportunity for competitive play as well.
+Our Thursday night Match Practice sessions for team standard players has proved its worth in the improved positions of our teams in the leagues.

-We’ve had mini-tennis coaching for a while and now 10 year olds and under can become Mini members.
+We’ve had mini-tennis coaching for a while and 10 year olds and under can become Mini members; we entered a 10 and under mixed league team in 2019 for the first time.
 Juniors, aged 11 to 18, play in the Winter and Summer Leagues and a program of activities including regular coaching, squad practice and a Friday club night in the Summer under the direction of our Junior Manager, provide ample opportunities for our youngsters.
-A Junior Box League, run through Tennis Jeannie, is available to give juniors more competitive singles.
+A Junior Box League is available to give minis and juniors more competitive singles.